 HIGHLIGHTS-Hong Kong on edge as violence intensifies

-Hong Kong prepared for more clashes on Wednesday as anti-government protesters planned to paralyze parts of the Asian financial hub for a third day, with some transport, schools and many businesses closing after an escalation of violence.
+Hong Kong anti-government protesters paralyzed parts of the Asian financial hub for a third day on Wednesday, with some transport links, schools and many businesses closing as police warned of a rise in violence to a deadly level.

 Police battled pro-democracy protesters at several university campuses in sometimes savage clashes overnight.
 Following is the latest news from the protests:

 - 21:51 p.m.
-(1351 GMT) on Tuesday: Clashes at Hong Kong's Chinese University brought part of a major highway beside it to come to a halt after protesters hurled debris from a bridge. - 1535 GMT Tuesday: Police say they have used "minimum necessary force" as the situation in Chinese University deteriorates with rioters throwing bricks and petrol bombs, as well as firing arrows and a signal flare at police.
+(1351 GMT) on Tuesday: Clashes at Hong Kong's Chinese University brought part of a major highway besides it to come to a halt after protesters hurled debris from a bridge. - 1535 GMT Tuesday: Police say they have used "minimum necessary force" at the university with rioters throwing bricks, petrol bombs and other projectiles.

-- 1559 GMT Tuesday: Taiwan's ruling Democratic Progressive Party (DPP) says in a statement that Hong Kong's government has made the city "the shame of Asia" and a police city. - 2025 GMT Tuesday: Broadcaster RTHK says the European Union called on all sides to show restraint and said a swift end to violence was paramount.
+- 1559 GMT Tuesday: Taiwan's ruling Democratic Progressive Party says Hong Kong's government has made the city "the shame of Asia" and a police city. - 2025 GMT Tuesday: Broadcaster RTHK says the European Union called on all sides to show restraint.

 - 0502 GMT Wednesday: More than 1,000 people block streets of the Central business district during lunch break. - 0514 GMT Wednesday: SCMP, citing Beijing's Liaison Office in Hong Kong, says the city is "sliding into the abyss of terrorism" and a harsher crackdown is needed to restore order.

-- 0520 GMT Wednesday: Taiwan President Tsai Ing-wen calls in a Facebook post for the international community to pay attention to the Hong Kong situation, which is out of control. - 0528 GMT Wednesday: Some financial institutions ask staff to work from home.
+- 0520 GMT Wednesday: Taiwan President Tsai Ing-wen calls in a Facebook post for the international community to pay attention to Hong Kong. - 0528 GMT Wednesday: Some financial institutions ask staff to work from home.

-- 0538 GMT Wednesday: Police take away at least two people outside the Hong Kong stock exchange as more than 100 chants in a public square.
-Police arrest a few more outside an upmarket shopping complex in the finance district as people block roads. - 0616 GMT Wednesday: Hong Kong Education Bureau says all schools to shut on Thursday.
+- 0538 GMT Wednesday: Police take away at least two people outside the Hong Kong stock exchange as more than 100 gather.
+Police arrest several outside a shopping complex in the finance district as people block roads. - 0616 GMT Wednesday: Hong Kong Education Bureau says all schools shut on Thursday.

+- 0844 GMT Wednesday: Police say 142 people were arrested on Tuesday, including 97 males and 45 females aged 14-50.
+About 12 police were injured, including four at the Chinese University. - 0846 GMT Wednesday: Police say 1,567 rounds of tear gas, 1,312 rubber bullets, 380 bean bag rounds were fired on Tuesday, while about 400 petrol bombs were thrown at officers, many at Chinese University.

+- 0801 GMT Wednesday: Chief Superintendent of Police Public Relations Branch Tse Chun-Chung, says a university should not be a battlefield for criminals and rioters, nor used to make petrol bombs. - 0911 GMT Wednesday: MTR Corp says East Rail Line train service between Hung Hom and Tai Wai gradually resuming.
+Services from Tai Wai to Lo Wu and Lok Ma Chau suspended.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)